adityasoni9998/adityasoni9998.github.io/index.md

 Hi, I am Aditya.
 I am a final year undergraduate student in the Department of Computer Science and Engineering at Indian Institute of Technology Kharagpur (IIT KGP).
 I am currently working on my Bachelor's Thesis Project under Prof. Somak Aditya and Prof. Mainack Mondal at IIT KGP.
 Previously, I have worked on a year-long research project under the guidance Prof. Animesh Mukherjee at IIT KGP.
 I have also completed a 12-week Software Engineering Internship at Google.

+# **My Interests:**

-**My Interests:** I am interested in the Natural Language Processing and Applied Machine Learning.
+I am interested in the Natural Language Processing and Applied Machine Learning.
 In particular, I want to explore the ethical aspects of Artificial Intelligence models - ensuring that they are unbiased, adversarially robust and trustworthy.

 The problems I have worked on include gender biases in neural network classifiers, adversarial attacks on LLMs and retrieval of research papers.
 Though my present experiences are mostly in NLP and ML, I also want to explore Reinforcement Learning and Computer Vision in the future.

+# **Publications**
+1. Social Biases in Wikidata Separate the Global North from the Global South: **ICWSM 2024 (under review)**
+2. Effigy: Learning Task-Agnostic Triggers for Auditing API-Based Instruction Fine-tuned Language Models: **EACL 2024 (under review)**

 <!-- In addition to my research endeavours, I have
 [Gradfolio](https://github.com/jitinnair1/gradfolio){:target="_blank"} is a responsive, dark-mode ready Jekyll theme designed keeping academia in mind.
 The easiest way to install the theme is to fork it using GitHub.
 Check the README file for [instructions](https://github.com/jitinnair1/gradfolio#installation){:target="_blank"}.